macloo/python-adv-web-apps/docs/flask_forms.rst

     form = NameForm()

-We must also pass that variable to the template, as seen in the final line above.
+We must also **pass that variable to the template,** as seen in the final line above.

 Be aware that if we had created **more than one** form class, each of those would need to be assigned to a unique variable.
+(They cannot all be named *form.*)

 Put the form in a template